 In moderate cases involving orthopaedic injuries, rehabilitation can include treatments such as:

 - vehicle adaptations (perhaps to an automatic car)

 In these cases, the injured party may engage the services of a Case Manager to lead the rehabilitation and arrange treatment on his or her behalf.

 In severe cases of life-changing injury, such as with spinal cord injury, brain injury and limb loss, rehabilitation is substantial to cater for complex needs.
 The rehabilitation often includes the above, and consideration is also given to:

 - speech and language therapists

-In these cases, there will almost always be a Case Manager experienced in dealing with the client’s injury to manage both the therapists and the needs of the client.
+In these cases, there’ll almost always be a Case Manager who’s experienced in dealing with the client’s injury to manage both the therapists and the needs of the injured person.

-A solicitor specialising in personal injury claims ought to recognise and investigate rehabilitation on behalf of the client at the outset.
+A solicitor specialising in personal injury claims ought to recognise and investigate rehabilitation on behalf of the injured person at the outset.